 Exercise and religion both make us happy and it’s because they provide small boosts to well-being on a regular basis.
-Although, I did once workout at my church and it was a miserable experience.
+Although, do them separately.
+I once tried working out at my church and it was a miserable experience 🙂

 3) Understand Rich People Are Not Happier